Gay Men's Chorus of Washington, DC records

 This collection contains financial records, marketing material, recordings, photographs, meeting minutes, fundraising records, and production records that document the work of the Gay Men's Chorus of Washington DC.
 These records date from 1980-2018.

-Organized in 7 series: Governance, Financial records, Marketing and development records, Productions, Audiovisual materials, Photographs, and 2015 donation.
+Organized in 8 series: Governance, Financial records, Marketing and development records, Productions, Audiovisual materials, Photographs, 2015 donation materials, and Website.

 Materials are stored off-site, and will require additional retrieval time.
 Please contact the Special Collections Research Center for more information.